4A Hair Type

 9Styling 4A Hair

-To prevent breakage, always handle 4A hair gently when styling, work in small sections and make sure your hair is thoroughly moisturized.
+To prevent breakage, always handle 4A natural hair gently when styling, work in small sections and make sure your hair is thoroughly moisturized.
 If you use heat styling tools on your hair, try to limit your usage and be sure to use a heat protectant.
 Use the lowest possible heat setting that still gets the job done.
 Indirect heat, like the kind from hooded dryers, is generally much safer for hair.
 Using a hooded dryer can also help set styles like rod and roller sets, twist outs, Bantu knots, and braid outs and make them last longer.

 10Tips For Preventing Breakage and Promoting Growth